Carlos Alberto: Brazil soccer great dies at 72

 Alberto's achievements saw him named in the World Team of the 20th Century in 1998, while FIFA included him on its list of the greatest 100 living players in 2004.

-Brazilian sports journalist Emerson Vicente said: "Carlos Alberto is an icon of world football.
+"Carlos Alberto is an icon of world football," Brazilian sports journalist Emerson Vicente told CNN.

 "Besides being a great technical player, he was one of the first defensive players to play in attack with the same efficiency.
 The fourth goal for Brazil in the 1970 final shows that.